Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill builder.md

 # Skill Building

 In the Shikaku Skill Builder puzzle, the grids start very small and even the largest grid is just the smallest test case from the [Shikaku Solver](https://www.codingame.com/training/medium/shikaku-solver) puzzle.
-The goal of [Shikaku Skill Builder]() __LINK NEEDED__ is to practice enumerating all the possible actions.
+The goal of [Shikaku Skill Builder](https://www.codingame.com/contribute/view/10244722a13a0e3269ba38f7c562148ed31d32) __FINAL LINK NEEDED__ is to practice enumerating all the possible actions.
 Let’s test your understanding.

 # Start Out Easy